nisarg5900/BidX/README.md

 # BidX
-Platform to be able to bid for tickets
+Platform to bid for tickets